Anger Thermometer for Kids: Catch Outbursts Before They Start (Free PDF)

 Stick it somewhere visible, like the fridge or bedroom wall, and refer to it often:

-“Hmm, I wonder if you’re feeling a bit yellow right now.
+“Hmm, I wonder if you’re in the yellow right now.
 What might help?”

 free printable anger thermometer worksheet